LAST UPDATED: May 13, 2019

 Featuring 100 percent high-energy solvent technology, the Berryman B12 is a well-engineered fuel system cleaner that’s designed to keep the carburetors, injectors, automatic choke, intake ports, throttle body, and valves clean.
 It works quickly to disperse moisture in gas engines and to dissolve fuel deposits, including gum and varnish.
 It also dries fast, leaving behind no deposits.

-After the first treatment, you will notice some significant improvement with your vehicle's driving ability and fuel economy.
+After the first treatment, you will notice some significant improvements in your vehicle's driving ability and fuel economy.
 It can also combat issues such as loss of acceleration and rough idle.
 You can use this product on ATVs, UTVs, street motorcycles, off-road motorcycles, snowmobiles, and marine equipment.

 This is a concentrated fuel treatment formula that’s specially designed for all gas engines and even engines that use ethanol-blended fuel.
 It uses a unique enzyme technology that works to disperse water from the fuel by splitting it into submicron-sized droplets that can be burned away in normal engine operations.
 It goes a step further to remove gum and carbon deposits in the fuel, which helps maintain a clean fuel burn for optimal engine performance.